![]() |

 ** 6-17 October 2024: The European Senior Team Championships (50+ and 65+) at Terme Catez, Slovenia.
 Terme Catez is an aquatic spa near Brezic, close to the border with Croatia, so flying to Zagreb may be the best option for getting there.

-Not only the early notice seems surprising, but also the fact that the dates are consecutive.
+Note that the dates of the two ECU championships are consecutive.
 A subsequent change of dates for one event or the other is perhaps to be expected, although geographically they are probably close enough for somebody who wished to play both to travel between the venues by road or rail.

 Back to Seniors home page or Seniors